How Much Do You Have to Make to File Taxes?

 +1 more

-Not everyone is required to file a tax return, but the consequences of not filing when you should are harsh, so it’s best to know what your situation requires.
-The IRS has specific rules that dictate who should file a return.
-Generally, whether or not you need to file is determined by your filing status and gross income.
+Not everyone is required to file a tax return.
+But the consequences of not filing when you should are harsh, so it’s best to know what your situation requires.
+The IRS has specific rules dictating who should file a return, but generally, whether or not you need to file is determined by your filing status and gross income.

 Your gross income and tax filing status are the main factors that determine whether you need to file a tax return.